kotKolil/simple-django-blog/readme.md

 If you are using Docker, you need to modify the environment variables of your server container in the Dockerfile.
 You need to create tables in the database using "python manage.py migrate".
 Then, if necessary, create a superuser using "python manage.py createsuperuser".
 The server uses static files, which need to be collected using "python manage.py collectstatic".
 Finally, the server is launched with "python manage.py runserver".

 <br>

+<H6>Working with Docker</H6>

+To run the server as a Docker container, you need to execute the command "sudo docker-compose up -d".
+After that, the PostgresSQL database will start first, and then the application.

 <hr>
 <p><a href="https://t.me/Fx000777"><img width="30" src="https://cdn.icon-icons.com/icons2/923/PNG/256/telegram_icon-icons.com_72055.png"> </p></a>